 What is breathwork?

 Breath gently in and out as you enter the water.
 As the tension builds use your breath to help move the tension out of the body.
 Do this by rapidly increasing the exhaling and inhaling of air.
-Increase the breath rate, inhale, and exhale rapidly.
+Increase the breath rate, inhale, and exhale rapidly only as needed.
 To help relax the tension you’re feeling.

 Every time you feel tension in the body.
 Use your breath, and roll your shoulders, back and forth to release tension.
 And little by little relax into the water.